imgigin2003/multiway-graphs/README.md

 # How to run?

 1. install python if you already haven't, verify by running `python3 --version`
+2. enter the `rust-python-integration- directory
+3. ensure your python environment is activated. run the following commands:

+- `python3 -m venv myvenv`
+- `source myvenv/bin/activate`

+4. run `pip install -r requirements.txt` to ensure all of the dependencies are installed
-2. run `echo $LIBRARY_PATH` to ensure that the library path is being picked up correctly
+5. run `echo $LIBRARY_PATH` to ensure that the library path is being picked up correctly

 - you get something like this: `/usr/local/opt/python@3.13/Frameworks/Python.framework/Versions/3.13/lib`
 - update your `build.rs` file based on the library path you get.